Our Impact

 The A.L.
 Lewis Black Opportunity & Impact Fund supports nonprofit organizations and programs/projects working within underserved neighborhoods in Duval County.

 Abraham Lincoln Lewis was a local entrepreneur, humanitarian and philanthropist who became Florida’s first African-American millionaire.
 Over his lifetime, he established many businesses, and founded American Beach to strengthen Black communities.
 Today, his vision and legacy continue with the A.L.
 Lewis Black Opportunity & Impact Fund.
+Anyone can join this collective giving initiative with an annual membership of $1,500.
+The fund also accepts donations from the public in support of its grantmaking.

 Established by 22 community stewards in 2022, the A.L.
 Lewis Black Opportunity & Impact Fund is the first of its kind in Northeast Florida.
 This giving circle works to achieve enduring change in three focus areas to strengthen Black neighborhoods and the organizations that serve them.